 The External Conduct Standards are a set of standards that govern how a registered charity must manage its activities and resources outside Australia.
 The Standards explain adherence to the proper behaviour, governance and oversight when carrying out activities and providing funding overseas.

-If the charity does not operate outside of Australia, it does not need to comply with the External Conduct Standards; however, the charity would still need to comply with the Governance Standards.
-Both the external conduct standards and the governance standards impose reasonable levels of oversight and standards of governance rather than specific steps for charities to take.
+If the charity does not operate outside Australia, it does not need to comply with the External Conduct Standards; however, the charity would still need to comply with the Governance Standards.
+Both sets of standards impose reasonable levels of oversight and standards of governance rather than specific steps for charities to take.